Martin Murphy Jr.: Life in California

 He settled in what is present-day Elk Grove, California, near the Monterey Trail some 19 miles from the settlement of New Helvetia (later called Sutter's Fort).
 It was there where he formed Murphy's Ranch (also known as Murphy's Corral), which was the site of the start of the Bear Flag Revolt.
 The former ranch is now a historical site.

 In 1849, Murphy moved to the San Francisco Bay Area, at the invite of his friend and brother-in-law Carl David Maria Weber (1814–1881; also known as Carlos Maria Weber).
 Murphy bought land in the Santa Clara Valley from Mariano Castro in 1849.
 He had his home milled and pre-assembled in Bangor, Maine, and it was shipped around the Cape Horn in 1850.
 There were no sawmills in California at the time, so the house was re-assembled using straps and wood pegs.

 During the period leading up to statehood for California in 1850, many Mexicans had problems providing their land titles, and sold their cattle to raised funds for lawyers.
 Murphy made a profit from hides sold for leather.
 He grew wheat and raised cattle on the land around his homestead.
-He allowed the San Francisco and San Jose Railroad (later know as Caltrain) to add a train stop on his property in 1861.
+He allowed the San Francisco and San Jose Railroad (later known as Caltrain) to add a train stop on his property in 1861.

 In the 1860s Murphy bought more land in California, including a 9000 acre ranch in Santa Margarita, which was run by his son Patrick.
 He started diversifying his crops around this time period and started planting orchards and vines.
+In 1861, he also bought Rancho La Purísima Concepción in present-day Los Altos Hills, California from Juana Briones de Miranda, and he gifted this ranch to his daughter Elizabeth after her marriage in 1863.

 The Murphy family helped found two schools in Santa Clara County: the Santa Clara College for Boys (later known as Santa Clara University) and Notre Dame College for Girls (later known as Notre Dame de Namur).

 Death and legacy

 Murphy died on October 20, 1884, in his home in San Jose, California (now Sunnyvale).

 At the time of his death it is estimated that Murphy owned 1,000,000 acre in California.
 His house in Sunnyvale remained in the Murphy family until 1953, but parcels of their land were sold starting in 1900 to real estate developer Walter Crossman.
 The land around the train stop developed into a town, which eventually became Sunnyvale, and incorporated as a city in 1912.

+Murphy had built the Murphy Building (1862) at 36 South Market Street in San Jose, California; which had been listed on the National Register of Historic Places in Santa Clara County on April 28, 1975, and was demolished on January 12, 1976.